simeononsecurity/simeononsecurity.ch/content/articles/what-to-do-when-youve-been-doxxed-guide/index.en.md

 If you're unsure where to start, [**organizations such as the National Domestic Violence Hotline**](https://www.thehotline.org/) can provide resources and referrals to support services for victims of online harassment and doxxing.
 They offer **confidential support** and can guide you to appropriate professionals who specialize in dealing with the psychological impact of cybercrime.

-Remember, seeking professional help and support is not a sign of weakness, but a proactive step towards healing and recovery.
+Remember, seeking professional help and support isn't a sign of weakness, but a proactive step towards healing and recovery.
 Don't hesitate to reach out to trusted individuals and organizations to assist you during this challenging time.

 ______